-12 No. of 2023] Competition and Consumer Protection (Amendment) (b) a person who, or an enterprise which, displays more than one price for a product or service at the same time and sells the product or charges for the service at the highest price displayed shall refund the consumer the difference between the lowest price and the highest price displayed.
-5 Act No. 5 of 2022 (5) Subject to the Bank of Zambia Act, 2022, the price on a product or service shall be displayed in the legal tender of the Republic.
-Amendment 24.
-Section 52 of the principal Act is amended- 10 of section 52 (a) by the deletion of subsection (1) and the substitution therefor of the following: (1) A person or an enterprise shall not- Act No. 4 of 2017 Act No. 3 of (a) sell any goods to consumers unless the goods conform to the standards approved by the Zambia Bureau of Standards or Zambia Compulsory Standard Agency under the Standards Act, 2017, or the Compulsory Standards Act, 2017, respectively, or any other relevant competent body; or 15 20 2017 (b) expose for sale, supply, import, or display a product that is expired, has exceeded its "best before" date, "use by" date, or "sell by" date, or has otherwise exceeded its shelf life.; 25 (b) by the deletion of subsection (2)(b), and the substitution therefor of the following: (b) to pay the Commission a penalty not exceeding ten percent of that enterprise's annual turnover.; 30 (c) in subsection (3) (a), by the insertion of the words "or compliance" immediately after the word conformity"; and (d) in subsection (4), by the insertion of the words "Zambia Compulsory Standards Agency, the" immediately after the words after consulting the".
-35 Amendment 25.
-Section 55 of the principal Act is amended- of section 55 (a) by the deletion of subsection (5) and the substitution therefor of the following: 40 N.A.B.
-10, 2023
+Act No. 3 of

+- 24. Section 52 of the principal Act is amended- - (a) by the deletion of subsection (1) and the substitution therefor of the following: - (1) A person or an enterprise shall not- - (a) sell any goods to consumers unless the goods conform to the standards approved by the Zambia Bureau of Standards or Zambia Compulsory Standard Agency under the Standards Act, 2017, or the Compulsory Standards Act, 2017, respectively, or any other relevant competent body; or - (b) expose for sale, supply, import, or display a product that is expired, has exceeded its "best before" date, "use by" date, or "sell by" date, or has otherwise exceeded its shelf life.; - (b) by the deletion of subsection (2)(b), and the substitution therefor of the following: - (b) to pay the Commission a penalty not exceeding ten percent of that enterprise's annual turnover.; - (c) in subsection (3) (a), by the insertion of the words "or compliance" immediately after the word "conformity"; and - (d) in subsection (4), by the insertion of the words "Zambia Compulsory Standards Agency, the" immediately after the words "after consulting the".

-2023 13 (5) A person who, or an enterprise which, contravenes subsection (4), is liable to pay the Commission- 5 (a) in the case of a person, a penalty not exceeding one hundred thousand penalty units; or (b) in the case of an enterprise, a penalty not exceeding ten percent of that enterprise's annual turnover.; and 10 (b) in subsection (11), by the insertion of the words "or review" immediately after the word "investigate".
-26. Section 57 of the principal Act is amended by the deletion of subsections (2), (3) and (4) and the substitution therefor of the following: Amendment of section 57 15 (2) The Commission shall, on entering into a consent agreement with an enterprise under subsection (1), submit the consent agreement to the Tribunal for confirmation.
-(3) The Tribunal may, on receipt of the consent agreement under subsection (2)- 20 (a) give its confirmation; or (b) return the matter to the Commission with an indication of any areas of concern to be addressed before the Tribunal confirms the agreement.
-25 (4) An undertaking made by an enterprise to the Commission shal- (a) be communicated to the parties in writing in the form of a decision of the Board; and (b) have the effect as if it were a directive of the Board.
-30 27.
-The principal Act is amended by the repeal of section 58 and the substitution therefor of the following: Repeal and replacement of section 58 35 58.
-(1) The Commission may, where anti-competitive conduct or an unfair trading practice falls within the scope of this Act, give an enterprise directions, in writing, that the Commission considers appropriate to ensure that the enterprise ceases to engage in that anti-competitive conduct or unfair trading practice.
-Directions relating to anti competitive business practices and unfair trading 40 (2) A direction under subsection (1) may, in particular, require an enterprise to cease to engage in the anti-competitive conduct or unfair trading practice within a period that may be specified by the Commission.
-N.A.I B. 10, 2023
+- 25. Section 55 of the principal Act is amended- - (a) by the deletion of subsection (5) and the substitution therefor of the following: - (5) A person who, or an enterprise which, contravenes subsection (4), is liable to pay the Commission-

+- (a) in the case of a person, a penalty not exceeding one hundred thousand penalty units; or - (b) in the case of an enterprise, a penalty not exceeding ten percent of that enterprise's annual turnover.; and - (b) in subsection (11), by the insertion of the words "or review" immediately after the word "investigate". - 26.
+Section 57 of the principal Act is amended by the deletion of subsections (2), (3) and (4) and the substitution therefor of the following:

+- (2) The Commission shall, on entering into a consent agreement with an enterprise under subsection (1), submit the consent agreement to the Tribunal for confirmation. - (3) The Tribunal may, on receipt of the consent agreement under subsection (2)- - (a) give its confirmation; or - (b) return the matter to the Commission with an indication of any areas of concern to be addressed before the Tribunal confirms the agreement. - (4) An undertaking made by an enterprise to the Commission shall- - (a) be communicated to the parties in writing in the form of a decision of the Board; and - (b) have the effect as if it were a directive of the Board. - 27.
+The principal Act is amended by the repeal of section 58 and the substitution therefor of the following:

+58. (1) The Commission may, where anti-competitive conduct or an unfair trading practice falls within the scope of this Act, give an enterprise directions, in writing, that the Commission considers appropriate to ensure that the enterprise ceases to engage in that anti-competitive conduct or unfair trading practice.

+Directions relating to anti competitive business practices and unfair trading

+(2) A direction under subsection (1) may, in particular, require an enterprise to cease to engage in the anti-competitive conduct or unfair trading practice within a period that may be specified by the Commission.